What is Magnet Designation?

 The Magnet designation is the highest honor an organization can receive for professional nursing practice.
 It recognizes excellence in nursing leadership, clinical practice, innovations and positive outcomes.

-CHI St. Vincent Infirmary is one of just over 400 Magnet hospitals nationwide and one of just two in Arkansas.
+CHI St. Vincent Infirmary and CHI St. Vincent Hot Springs are two of just over 400 Magnet hospitals nationwide and two of just four in Arkansas.
 As a Magnet institution, it employs the highest standards of quality and ensures that patient care and safety are the top priority.
 Studies show that Magnet hospitals have better overall patient outcomes than non-Magnet hospitals.

 What Are the Benefits of Being a Magnet Hospital?